 Hello.
-I’m an Information Science PhD student at the University of Colorado Boulder.
+I’m an Information Science PhD candidate at the University of Colorado Boulder.

-I conduct research in human-computer interaction (HCI) and computer-supported cooperative work (CSCW) about the humanitarian crisis response sector.
+I conduct research in human-computer interaction (HCI), human-centered design practices, and computer-supported cooperative work (CSCW) about the humanitarian crisis response sector.
 I bridge empirical, theoretical, and design work to explore how everyday people from around the world come together online to gather collective intelligence during a crisis to help support the emergency response on-the-ground.

 Some of the questions I’m thinking about are: